How many of these iconic local locations have you visited?

 Silk Alley St. George’s

 Sure, you’ve done all the essential spots in St. George’s, but have you really explored the town?
 This tiny street takes visitors on a journey surrounded by architectural and botanical Bermudian aesthetic.
 The snicket meanders around Stuart Hall, a building with a rich history, being rented by prominent individuals since 1700, and with archaeological digs revealing a gravesite with human remains from the 1600s.
-Now the vaulted cedar-beamed building houses The Bermuda Perfumery, where visitors can learn about fragrances made from Bermudian flowers.
+Now the vaulted cedar-beamed building houses Lili Bermuda, where visitors can learn about fragrances made from Bermuda’s flowers.

 Orange Valley Road Haunt